Home » Business Email Etiquette Articles » Careful: Quotation Marks Can Be Snarky

 The Chicago Manual of Style describes scare quote use as follows:

 Quotation marks are often used to alert readers that a term is used in a nonstandard (or slang), ironic, or other special sense.
-Such scare quotes imply This is not my term or This is not how the term is usually applied.
+Such scare quotes imply this is not my term or this is not how the term is usually applied.
 Like any such device, scare quotes lose their force and irritate readers if overused.

-I got a kick out of the part noting overuse irritates readers.
+I got a kick out of the part noting that overuse irritates readers.
 If you think about it, scare quotes are generally used in a snarky manner, right?
 Or in an attempt at humor.
 Just like off-line air quotes.

 More from Wikipedia: